 |

-All these poems posted on the Internet
+All these poems posted on the

-are copyright Bob Harding-Jones 2012 and are protected by normal copyright laws.
+Internet are copyright Bob Harding-Jones 2015 and are

 Lucy . . .
 Lastic . . .

-by Bob from the North West Sound Archive Caught in Time 1995)
+(Adapted by Bob from the North West Sound Archive Caught in Time 1995)

 Lucy Lastic